Code of Ethics

 Spiritual Facilitating Leaders (Medicine Person) of Oklevueha Native American Church are known by a variety of sacred titles: Chasta, Clergy, Curandero(a), Doctor, Elder, Mara’akame, Reverend, Roadman, Sacred Prayer Pipe Carrier, Water Pourer, Shaman, Indigenous Ceremonial Leader, etc. Those who are guided by Great Spirit and who are experienced in some Ancestral Native American Spiritual Empowering and/or Healing practices and who act to facilitate the spiritual practices of others are honored with these titles.

-An Oklevueha Native American Church Medicine Person (Spiritual and Indigenous Ceremonial Leader) need not claim exclusive or definitive knowledge of his or her practice, since wisdom and competencies are frequently developed over years of observation and experience.
+An Oklevueha Native American Church Medicine Person (Spiritual and Indigenous Ceremonial Leader) need not claim exclusive or definitive knowledge of his or her practice since wisdom and competencies are frequently developed over years of observation and experience.
 However, every ONAC Medicine Person must be approved to do this work by both their branch leadership council and the leadership of ONAC Mother Church.
 Responsibility to assure that those who act as ONAC Medicine people (Spiritual and Indigenous Ceremonial Leaders) are trained, responsible, and have the wisdom and integrity to conduct ceremonies in a safe and traditional manner and those who choose to work with sacraments rests with the branch leadership and Mother Church.

-Even though one of Oklevueha Native American Church’s primary purposes is to administer Sacramental Ceremonies, an Oklevueha Native American Church Medicine Person or Indigenous Ceremonial Leader is free to choose not to administer a sacred sacrament during any particular Ancestral Indigenous Earth–Based Native American Ceremony.
+Even though one of Oklevueha Native American Church’s primary purposes is to administer Sacramental Ceremonies, an Oklevueha Native American Church Medicine Person or Indigenous Ceremonial Leader is free to choose not to administer a sacred sacrament during any one Ancestral Indigenous Earth–Based Native American Ceremony.

-The Oklevueha Native American Church (ONAC) respects all empowerment and healing modalities, including: Indigenous Spiritual Ceremonies, allopathic medicines, naturopathic and integrative complimentary medicines.
+The Oklevueha Native American Church (ONAC) respects all empowerment and healing modalities, including Indigenous Spiritual Ceremonies, allopathic medicines, naturopathic and integrative complimentary medicines.
 ONAC honors the fundamental Hippocratic principle of “Do No Harm to the Spiritual, Mental, Emotional, and/or Physical Being” of any of our Earthly relations.
 It recognizes that each healing and empowering modality is intended to promote the optimal health and well–being of the participant.
-It believes that all forms of care can be incorporated into empowerment and/or healing for all of our relations, in a complementary and integrated manner.
+It believes that all forms of care can be incorporated into empowerment and/or healing for all our relations, in a complementary and integrated manner.

 Oklevueha Native American Church considers itself a protector of sacred medicines, and therefore requests that all members and medicine people ONLY sit with sacred medicines for prayer, healing, and medicinal purposes.